Mickey Mouse Logo

 Mickey Mouse Logo 1953

-After a major reboot of the identity, the animated series now have as simple a logo as possible.
+After a major reboot of the identity, the animated series now has a logo as simple.
 Everything disappeared from it except the name.
 The letters became flat, red, with a black outline.

 1999 – today